Becker CPA Review is the most well-known guided review course in the accounting industry.

 1. Live Classes Are Overpriced And Overrated

-I personally think the live classes are a waste of time, my time at least.
+The live classes are a waste of time, my time at least.

 My classes were simply a group of people sitting in front of a screen watching the Becker DVD.
 There was no interaction and no live lecture from the tutor, whose main job was to turn on and off the DVD and announce it’s time for lunch.